GStreamer/gstreamer/docs/design/part-stereo-multiview-video.markdown

 Buffer representation for raw video
 -----------------------------------
 * Transported as normal video buffers with extra metadata
-* The caps define the overall buffer width/height, with GstVideoMeta to extract the individual views.
+* The caps define the overall buffer width/height, with helper functions to extract the individual views for packed formats
 * pixel-aspect-ratio adjusted if needed to double the overall width/height
-* video sinks that don't know about multiview extensions yet should show the '0th' GstVideoMeta and therefore the 'primary' view in a backwards compatible way for simple frame-packed transports.
-  For frame-sequence outputs, things might look weird, but just adding multiview-mode to the sink caps can disallow those transports.
+* video sinks that don't know about multiview extensions yet will show the packed view as-is For frame-sequence outputs, things might look weird, but just adding multiview-mode to the sink caps can disallow those transports.
 * _row-interleaved_ packing is actually just side-by-side memory layout with half frame width, twice